-7.20 Situations can arise where the replacement of an existing house is more economic than the cost of repairing or altering an existing building.
+7.25 Situations can arise where the replacement of an existing house is more economic than the cost of repairing or altering an existing building.
 As the principle of development is established by the existing dwelling, wherever it is located in the parish, its replacement will generally be acceptable.
 The relocation of a building within a plot will generally be acceptable provided it is in keeping with the placement of nearby houses in their plot.

-7.21 Furthermore, given the imbalance in the local housing sizes, there may be opportunities to replace a dwelling with a group of up to three small homes on the same site as long as the development can be satisfactorily accommodated within the historic and natural landscape and the amenity of nearby residents can be safeguarded.
-In these circumstances, based on the evidence of the existing housing stock, the small homes should be two or three bedroomed properties.
-This will contribute towards addressing the shortfall of smaller homes in the parish.
-Furthermore, in 2015 the government published “Technical housing standards – nationally described space standard” (DCLG 2015) setting out minimum gross internal floorspace standards for a range of house sizes.
-Whilst it is recommended that dwellings meet these minimum standards, it is considered that, given the exceptional nature of this initiative, there should also be a restriction on the maximum size of dwellings.
-Having considered the requirement for smaller dwellings to create a more balanced housing stock in the village, the Neighbourhood Plan limits developers wishing to take advantage of this option for replacing existing dwellings with new dwellings with a maximum gross internal floor area of 98 square metres excluding garage space.
-This is some 20% larger than the minimum space standard for a three-bedroomed six-person house and takes its reference from the RIBA research document “The Case for Space: the size of England’s new homes” published in September 2011.
+7.26 Furthermore, given the imbalance in the local housing sizes, it is considered essential that proposals for replacement dwellings should not result in a significant increase in the floorspace of the original dwelling.
+The replacement of small country dwellings with significantly larger houses can radically change the character of a site to one of a more suburban nature and also reduce the supply of the smaller dwellings in the village.
+A replacement dwelling, when clearly disproportional to the original, can be tantamount in its impact to a new dwelling and can therefore undermine both national and local policies on restriction of new development in the countryside.
+Even where a site is well screened there is a wider concern to maintain the essential rural nature and qualities of the area.

-Policy HAR 5 - Replacement dwellings
+Policy HAR 6 - Replacement dwellings

-The construction of replacement dwellings outside the Built-Up Area Boundary will be permitted where, in the case of a single dwelling, the replacement dwelling’s ﬂoorspace will be no greater in size than the existing dwelling, taking into account any unspent permitted development rights.

-Alternatively, proposals for a group of up to 3 small houses (each comprising 2 or 3 bedrooms with a maximum gross internal floor area of 98 square metres excluding garage space) as a replacement to an existing dwelling will be permitted provided that the development can be satisfactorily accommodated within the original site of the dwelling to be replaced without detrimental impact on the historic and natural landscape and the amenity of nearby residents.
+The replacement of existing dwellings in the countryside which are or have been recently occupied will be permitted provided the following criteria are met:

+(a) the proposed dwelling is not disproportionate in size to the dwelling being replaced;

+(c) the proposed design of the new dwelling is of a high standard and appropriate to the rural character of the area;

+(d) the development where appropriate, incorporates or complements other existing buildings or features in the locality;

+(e) the development is appropriate and sympathetic in scale, design, materials, layout and siting to the character and setting of adjoining buildings and spaces;

+(f) the development includes an acceptable landscape scheme to retain and improve the rural nature of the locality.

 Affordable Housing

-7.22 The Housing Needs Survey in 2015 did not identify a significant need for the provision of an affordable housing development to meet the needs of people with a local connection.
+7.27 The Housing Needs Survey in 2015 did not identify a significant need for the provision of an affordable housing development to meet the needs of people with a local connection.
 Likewise, the Babergh Housing Register had five people claiming a local connection to Hartest and wanting accommodation in the village.
 It will be necessary to review the Needs Survey from time to time during the lifetime of this Neighbourhood Plan to ascertain whether the situation has changed.
 The Parish Council will work with the District Council and other organisations to commission such surveys.